City Guide: Florence

 IF YOU WANT TO HAVE A MOMENT TO YOURSELF

-- Caffe’ La Terraza (Bar at the top of the Rinascente department store in the Piazza della Repubblica) To escape the tourist traffic on the ground, take an escalator all the way to the top of the department store to have a surprisingly inexpensive lunch given the view and privacy*warning: there will be pigeons*
+- CAFFE’ LA TERRAZA – To escape the tourist traffic on the ground, take an escalator all the way to the top of the department store to have a surprisingly inexpensive lunch given the view and privacy*warning: there will be pigeons.* (Bar at the top of the Rinascente department store in the Piazza della Repubblica)

 IF YOU’RE ALL ABOUT “D.I.Y”